Sugar Cookies for All Occasions

 Wrap in cellophane bags and arrange in vase with tissue paper.
 Try to arrange with each cookie at a different level.
 Do not over crowd.

-Cookie sticks come in a couple sizes.
-Vary the sizes if you are making a bouquet.
-For tiny cookies we tried a pretzel stick.
+- Cookie sticks come in a couple sizes.
+Be sure to use sticks made for cooking or they may burn and vary the sizes if you are making a bouquet.
+For small cookies we tried a pretzel stick.

 Cute Shamrock Cookies, perfect treat for Teachers!
 The glossy green really make these stand out.